rmglennon/movie-trailer-website/README.md

 1. Download or clone this repository.
 2. Open the `entertainment_center.py` file in Python IDLE.
 3. Click `Run > Run Module`.
 4. If successful, your system's default browser should open and display the website.
-Click any of the movies to play a video of the movie's trailer from YouTube.
+Click any of the poster images to play a video of the movie's trailer from YouTube.

 ![Screenshot of the website](website_screenshot.PNG)